frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/types-of-doctype.md

 `frappe.throw` to stop the execution of program with a message that will show up letting the user know the reason.

-Now, try creating a Library Membership with overlapping period and you should see an error when you submit the document.
+Now, try creating a Library Membership with an overlapping period and you should see an error when you submit the document.

 ![Library Membership Validation](/assets/frappe_docs/tutorial/library-membership-validation.png)